 The South African government has embarked on an ambitious National Hydrogen and Fuel Cells Technologies flagship project, branded as Hydrogen South Africa (HySA).
 The aim is to establish South Africa as one of the few nations that export high-value products into the growing international hydrogen and fuel cells markets.
 As custodian of some 80% of the world's platinum and rhodium reserves, South Africa's future role is no longer exclusively as the supplier of raw materials but as a manufacturer of value-added components.
 This is one important step in the transformation from a resource-based to a knowledge-based economy.

-HySA Catalysis, co-hosted by the University of Cape Town (at the Centre for Catalysis Research in the Department of Chemistry) and Mintek, is one of three Centres of Competence tasked with the establishment of a technical and scientific base for distinctly South African contributions to the global hydrogen and fuel cells technology know how.
+HySA Catalysis, co-hosted by the University of Cape Town (at the Centre for Catalysis Research in the Department of Chemical Engineering) and Mintek, is one of three Centres of Competence tasked with the establishment of a technical and scientific base for distinctly South African contributions to the global hydrogen and fuel cells technology know how.
 Its mandate includes the components in the early part of the value chain, catalysts and catalytic devices.
 Visit website